tvdev-01/cycling-map/README.md

-# A QT based utility to create a heatmap of Gammin activities.
+# A QT based utility to create a heatmap of Garmin activities.

 Create an activities directory at same level as python files.
 Copy your Garmin fit files to this directory.
 Thus: